SeoliKim/macrocorr/README.md

 Macrocorr (’macroeconomic correlation’) is a Python package for analyzing the correlation between macroeconomic indicators and time-series data.

+*Pearson's correlation* is used to analyze the correlation.
+This package uses [SciPy](https://scipy.org/)’s built function to get the Pearson coefficient.
+For details, please check out **[scipy.stats.pearsonr](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html).**

-This package is designed to analyze and compare the correlations with multiple macroeconomic indicators at a single time.
+This package is designed to provide the easy process of analyzing and comparing the correlations with multiple macroeconomic indicators at a single time.
 The result is intended to provide an overview of macroeconomic relationships.
 It should not be used for profitable purposes.

 The data of the macroeconomic indicators are extracted from [WorldBank](https://databank.worldbank.org/) and [YahooFinance](https://finance.yahoo.com/lookup?s=DATA) historical database.
 This package doesn’t guarantee the accuracy of the correlated data.